Sideways (Men Without Hats album): History

 In December 1989, during The Adventures of Women & Men Without Hate in the 21st Century tour, guitarist Stefan Doroschuk was involved in a car accident in which both his legs and one of his arms were broken, necessitating the postponement of the tour.
 To pass the time, bandleader Ivan Doroschuk began jamming with Voivod drummer Michel Langevin and Doughboys member John Kastner and listening to Bleach by Nirvana, which would shape the sound of the album.
 According to Doroschuk, he was tired of being pressured by his record label to come up with another "Safety Dance", and instead wanted to take the album in a very different direction than anything the band had done in the past.
 A few months later, Stefan rejoined the band, this time switching to bass, and the new band began to tour.
 On 6 September 1990, Men Without Hats debuted the new image and sound in a surprise appearance at Les Foufounes Electriques in Montreal, with Mitsou Gelinas as a guest.
 The group performed many of their hits, rearranged in their new hard rock style, and most of the tracks that would become Sideways.
-The band eschewed the use of either of their logos (the crossed out man wearing a hat and the heart with the number 21 in it) for this release, instead opting to use a simple font (MENWITHOUTHATS).
-They also decided to abandon the left-wing politics that had defined Pop Goes the World and In the 21st Century, instead writing simple non-political songs about life.
+The band eschewed the use of either of their logos (the crossed-out man wearing a hat and the heart with the number 21 in it) for this release, instead opting to use a simple font (MENWITHOUTHATS).
+They also abandoned the left-wing politics that had defined Pop Goes the World and In the 21st Century, instead writing simple non-political songs about life.

 The band returned to Briarcliff Manor, where they had recorded ...In the 21st Century two years prior, to record the album.
 It was released in May 1991 on PolyGram/Mercury.
 The album was not commercially successful, which led to the group's dissolution in 1993.
 On 25 January 1992, Polydor released the album in Japan.
 The band would not release new material until No Hats Beyond This Point twelve years later.

 Two singles were released to promote the album: "Sideways" (which also had an accompanying music video), and "In the Meadow".
 "Kenbarbielove" was also released as a promo single.
 The song title "Kenbarbielove" was derived from a longtime running joke between Ivan Doroschuk and Langevin; as a francophone who was not fluent in English in childhood, Langevin misunderstood the Beatles song "Can't Buy Me Love" as "Ken Barbie Love" the first time he heard it.

 Due to Langevin's participation on the album, Doroschuk recorded keyboards for Voivod's album Angel Rat, which was recorded concurrently with Sideways.